Next: defvar, Previous: copy-region-as-kill, Up: Cutting & Storing Text [Contents][Index]

 del_range_1 (XFIXNUM (start), XFIXNUM (end), 1, 1);

-It deletes the region between the beginning position, start
+It deletes the region between the beginning position, start, and the

 From the point of view of the person writing Lisp, Emacs is all very simple; but hidden underneath is a great deal of complexity to make it all work.